DanYamamotoEvans/BFG-PCA/README.md

 ### Barcode calling
 This notebook creates the BLAST databse based on your barcode database file, and performs BLAST on the fastq files you provide.
 The results will be parsed to combine the count data.
-Please look at the wiki for input file specifications.

 #### Input files